slidevjs/slidev/docs/guide/hosting.md

 :::

 3. In your repository, go to `Settings` > `Pages`.
 Under `Build and deployment`, select `GitHub Actions`.
-4. Finally, after all workflows are executed, a link to the slides should appear under `Settings` > `Pages`.
+4. Finally, after the workflows are executed, a link to the slides should appear under `Settings` > `Pages`.

 ### Netlify